yiisoft/db/UPGRADE.md

 - `AbstractSchema::getResultColumnCacheKey()` - returns the cache key for the column metadata received from the query;
 - `AbstractSchema::loadResultColumn()` - creates a new column instance according to the column metadata from the query;
 - `DataReaderInterface::typecastColumns()` - sets columns for type casting the query results;
+- `AbstractSchema::resolveFullName()` - resolves the full name of the table, view, index, etc.;
+- `AbstractSchema::clarifyFullName()` - clarifies the full name of the table, view, index, etc.;

 ### Remove methods